build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 ## Part 3 - Summarizing and translating a video using ML models from Hugging Face.

 Now that we have the full transcript of the YouTube video, we can proceed to utilize open-source models for natural language processing tasks, such as summarization, translation, and more.
-These models will help us to extract valuable insights from the transcript data.
+These models will help us to extract valuable insights from the transcript.

 We will be using [Transformers](https://huggingface.co/docs/transformers/index) library from Hugging Face 🤗 .
+Hugging Face is a leading platform that specializes in natural language processing (NLP) and provides state-of-the-art models, tools, and libraries for building and deploying NLP applications.
 Transformers provides APIs and tools to easily for downloading  pretrained models.
 By using pretrained models, you can significantly reduce your compute costs, carbon footprint, and save valuable time and resources that would otherwise be required to train a model from scratch.

 Let's assume that English is not your first language, and you would like to translate the YouTube transcript to Spanish.
 To achieve this, we can utilize a pretrained machine learning model specifically designed for translation.
 Translation involves converting a sequence of text from one language to another.
 It is a task that can be formulated as a sequence-to-sequence problem.
 By leveraging a pretrained sequence-to-sequence translation model, we can effectively translate the YouTube transcript from English to Spanish.

 You can try different pretrained translation models by updating the *model_checkpoint* variable.
 Hugging Face offers a wide range of over [2,500 translation models](https://huggingface.co/models?pipeline_tag=translation&sort=trending) to choose from.
-These models cover various languages and translation pairs, allowing you to select the one that best suits your needs.
+These models cover various languages.

 ```python
 from transformers import pipeline